go-ozzo/ozzo-validation/README.md

  or byte slice is empty, it is considered valid.
 You may use a `Required` rule to ensure a value is not empty.
 Below is the whole list of the rules provided by the `is` package:

-* `Email`: validates if a string is an email or not
+* `Email`: validates if a string is an email or not.
+It also checks if the MX record exists for the email domain.
+* `EmailFormat`: validates if a string is an email or not.
+It does NOT check the existence of the MX record.
 * `URL`: validates if a string is a valid URL
 * `RequestURL`: validates if a string is a valid request URL
 * `RequestURI`: validates if a string is a valid request URI